BaiyangZhang/BaiyangZhang.github.io/_posts/2025-10-12-Calculating-States-Using-Diagrams.md

 \end{align*}
 $$

-But in order to turn them into diagrammatic rules for corresponding Hilbert states.
-We need to inverse $(\omega _ {p}-H_ {2})$ to get components of $\left\lvert \vec{p} \right\rangle_ {2}$, eliminate the integral measures and deal with the creation operators.
+But in order to turn them into diagrammatic rules for corresponding Hilbert states, we need to inverse $(\omega _ {p}-H_ {2})$ to get components of $\left\lvert \vec{p} \right\rangle_ {2}$, eliminate the integral measures and deal with the creation operators.
 Note that *the 1-meson states will eventually cancel out*.
 Furthermore, we strip-off the propagators in the diagram since we are regarding them as a vertex as a whole, as shown below.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">